 What is Christmas cactus?

-Is Christmas cactus is a genus of cactus with nine species that are native to the jungles of southeast Brazil.
+Schlumbergera is a genus of flowering cactus that is native to the jungles of southeast Brazil.
 The plant produces stunning pink to bright red blooms in December, hence the name.

 Is Christmas cactus toxic to cats?

 Christmas cactus is non-toxic to cats although the Pet Poison Helpline does say that mild nausea, vomiting and diarrhea can occur in some cats.
 If you have a cat, which shows an interest in chewing your Christmas cactus and displays any of the above symptoms we recommend you move the plant to an area (or room) your cat can’t access.

 Fertilisers can leech through the soil when the plant is watered; therefore, do not let the plant sit in water which your cat may be tempted to drink.

 Pesticides sprayed on the plant can also cause toxicity if the cat chews it.

 The Christmas cactus is an easy to care for plant.
 They do well in hanging baskets, which re-creates how they grow in the wild, growing on trees.

 Grow in dappled light but avoid direct sunlight which will burn the leaves.
 The Christmas cactus likes to be kept slightly moist during its active growing period but allow the soil to almost dry out between waterings.

 What Christmas plants are toxic and non-toxic to cats?